Dwight Marcus

 Dwight Marcus (born Dwight Marcus Glodell) was the Chief Technology Officer and one of the co-founders of NPOWR Digital Media.

 He attended Worcester Polytechnic Institute, where he was a Henry J. Fuller Scholar.
-Marcus is also the inventor of the stimTV Network (not the current holder of the stimtv.com URL), which in 2007 won the Technology and Engineering Emmy Award from the National Academy of Television Arts and Sciences.
+Marcus is also the inventor of the Emmy-winning stimTV Network, the first streaming media network that personalized each viewer’s stream of content to their profile and/or query.
+In 2007, NPOWR Digital Media, cofounded by Marcus, won the Technology and Engineering Emmy Award from the National Academy of Television Arts and Sciences.

 Career

 Technology

 Dwight was Chief Technology Officer at Medic Interactive Corporation (1994), a Manhattan-based media technology company.
 Dwight transitioned to NTECH, Inc. and its licensee NPOWR Digital Media, where his System for the Automated Generation of Media, filed in 1997, was awarded US patent (#6032156) in 2000.

 Dwight and Robert Whitmore applied the patent's on-demand technology as the basis for their venture, stimTV™, a video-on-demand music entertainment provider founded in 2005.
 In 2007, stimTV was awarded a Technology and Engineering Emmy Award as part of the 58th Technology and Engineering Emmy Awards, for "Outstanding Innovation and Achievement in Advanced Media Technology for the best use of 'On Demand' Technology".
 Marcus's interactive-media patent portfolio, which largely defines the current era of personalized media delivery, is currently represented by the law firm of Kramer Levin.

 Dwight co-founded Motivideo with Robert Whitmore, which company is applying self-assembling unicast video technology to lifestyle coaching.
 As of November 2014, Dwight is also Managing Partner of the technology company Vushaper, which has developed the Video Assembly Engine used for user-driven unicast video streams in conjunction with developer 8th Light.
 He continues to develop technologies and applications for the creation and delivery of personalized media for general consumers and the healthcare industry.

 Dwight has numerous patents granted in the US, Canada and Australia, with pending patents in the EPO regions.
 The portfolio is administered in partnership with the IP division of the law firm of Troutman Pepper of New York City, an AmLaw 100 firm.